 Promote your wine through Chinese social media

-In China social media as a channel wins more trust over the consumers.
-Consumers believe more on the message they directly communicate on social media, whether via WeChat, Weibo or Little Red Book posts.
+In China, social media as a channel wins more trust from consumers.
+Consumers believe more in the message they directly communicate on social media, whether via WeChat, Weibo, or Little Red Book posts.

 People get a more solid connection to the brand via social media and at the same time brands can reach Chinese consumers and interact with them.